wayn-r/lovelace-lcars-card/flattened_codebase.md

       return;
     }

-    // Calculate the transform effects of the primary animation const transformEffects = this._analyzeTransformEffects(primaryElementId, animationConfig);
+    const transformEffects = this.analyzeTransformEffects(primaryElementId, animationConfig);

     if (transformEffects.length === 0) {
-      return; // No transforms that affect positioning }

-    // Apply self-compensation to maintain the element's own anchor relationships
-    // and get the self-compensation transform that was applied. const selfCompensationEffect = this._applySelfCompensation(primaryElementId, transformEffects, syncData);

-    // Update the element's transform state to reflect the new animation for (const effect of transformEffects) {
-      this._updateElementTransformState(primaryElementId, effect);
+      return;
     }

-    // Directly call _applyCompensatingTransforms which will find dependents and initiate recursion this._applyCompensatingTransforms(
+    const selfCompensationEffect = this.applySelfCompensation(primaryElementId, transformEffects, syncData);

+    for (const effect of transformEffects) {
+      this.updateElementTransformState(primaryElementId, effect);
+    }

+    this.applyCompensatingTransforms(
       primaryElementId,
-      transformEffects, // These are the effects from the primary's animation config selfCompensationEffect, // This is the translation applied for self-compensation syncData
+      transformEffects,
+      selfCompensationEffect,
+      syncData
     );
   }

-  /**
-   * Process an animation sequence and apply compensating transforms to maintain anchoring
-   * This method handles sequences where multiple animation steps need to be coordinated */ processAnimationSequenceWithPropagation(
+  processAnimationSequenceWithPropagation(
     primaryElementId: string,
-    animationSequence: any, // AnimationSequence type
+    animationSequence: any,
     baseSyncData: AnimationSyncData
   ): void {
     if (!this.elementsMap || !this.getShadowElement) {